Best Legal UK Forex/CFD Brokers & Trading Platforms

 Advantages of Trading in a Regulated Forex Market

-- List of Forex Brokers accepting traders from UK:
+- List of Forex/CFD Brokers accepting UK traders:

 - Frequently Asked Questions